Automatically generate a form from an object in Blazor

 • Expression<Func<TValue>> ValueExpression to compute the field name for the validation context

-Let's start by iterating the writable properties:
+Let's start by iterating over the writable properties:

 C#